hliyan/node-api-architecture/README.md

 an API for a ride sharing app

 ```
-/types // type definitions are shared across modules
+/types           // single source of truth for schema; shared across modules
   trip
   driver
-  /generated
+  /generated     // all other type defintions are generated from above
     /graphql
       trip
       driver
     /typescript
       trip
       driver
 /queries         // queries are shared across modules
   findTripById
   findTripsByPassenger
   findTripsByDriver
   findDriverById
   findDriversByLocation
 /engine          // an application 'engine' is a collection of modules
-  /trip
+  /trip          // a module is a collection of even handlers, logic and mutations related to a business entity
     /events
       onNewTripRequest
       onAcceptTrip